-What is a mortgage release form from our bank?
+What does a mortgage release form from the bank mean?

 Full question: